 - Contact department staff via firstname.lastname@example.org to reserve space for review sessions and office hours.

 - Given the limited availability of office space in the Physics Building, lecturers may be asked to share offices.
 Space assignments are made by the Department Manager, Tracy Lade.

 - Lecturers are paid monthly on the first business day of the month.
-When the first day of the month falls on a non-work day,payment is received on the last work day before the 1st of the month.
-We highly recommend signing up for direct deposit, but if a paper check is issued it can be picked up from the reception desk in room 174 Physics Building.
-Keep in mind that mail is delivered to the Physics Department on Monday, Wednesday and Friday only.
-Please direct your questions about paychecks to staff in room 174 Physics Building; phone 530-752-6742.
+When the first day of the month falls on a non-work day, payment is received on the last work day before the 1st of the month.
+We highly recommend signing up for direct deposit, but if a paper check is issued it will be mailed to the address on file for the employee in the payroll system UCPATH.
+Employees with questions about paychecks, start here: